rgermond/pyCuteDAQ/README.md

 Currently the DAQ only supports UDBF (Universal Data Bin Format) 1.07 and doesn't support additional data to be included in the stream (reference the Gantner QGate manual for more information).

 ## Requirements
-The implementation is written using the standard python3 library and the SciPy stack.
+The implementation is written using the standard python3 library and the SciPy stack (specifically matplotlib and numpy).
 Although it should be backwards compatible with python2 this hasn't been tested.

 ## Usage